She CAN'T BE WHAT she CAN'T SEE

 But economic advantages aside, tradeswomen just love the challenge and satisfaction of building things.
 They love working with tools and materials, they love working outside, and they love pointing to a skyscraper or a bridge and being able to say, "I built that."
 And yes, they love their paycheck.
-To anyone wondering why women would choose to do this work, a tradeswoman might say, "For the same reason men do."
 But still, a career in the trades is something that girls and young women are never led to consider.
 Because if you can't see it, you can't be it.
 And a hard hatted woman is hard to see.

 Invisible No More

 “Tradeswoman” is an unknown word to most people that usually requires some definition—which then evokes a nearly unanimous response: “Oh, you mean like Rosie the Riveter!”
-The fact that Rosie, a 85-year old icon, is still the most common cultural reference point we collectively hold for a woman doing skilled mechanical labor, speaks to a glaring scarcity of contemporary images and an incomplete historical narrative.
-“Not like Rosie,” one might reply, “but like the thousands of women who are doing this work today.”
-Though modern tradeswomen are still trailblazing in their own right, they are rarely acknowledged for doing so.
+The fact that Rosie, an 85-year old icon, is still the most common cultural reference point we collectively hold for a woman doing skilled mechanical labor, speaks to a glaring scarcity of contemporary images and a huge gap in our historical narrative.
+“Not like Rosie,” one might reply, “but like the thousands of women who are doing this work today, and who have been fighting for 40 years for the right to do it.”

 Hard Hatted Woman is a celebration of these women.
 It acknowledges their struggle and honors their strength and endurance.
 It is a way of saying "I see you," and just like Rosie the Riveter, perhaps their image will inspire a new generation of women to break the mold.